Jayasenthur/E-Commerce-Telemetry-and-Clickstream-Data-Pipeline/README.md

     * Stores processed TruckTelemetry Data.
 9. __Streamlit UI__:
     * Fetches TruckTelemetry Data from Snowflake and displays it.

-## 3. Prerequisites
-Before running the project, ensure you have the following:

-### Tools and Libraries
-- Python 3.x
-- Streamlit
-- Boto3 (AWS SDK for Python)
-- Snowflake Connector for Python

-### AWS Services
-- AWS Kinesis
-- AWS DynamoDB
-- AWS S3
-- AWS IAM (for permissions)

-### Snowflake
-- Snowflake account with a database and schema configured.

-### 2. Setting Up IAM Permissions for Lambda Functions
+### 3. Setting Up IAM Permissions for Lambda Functions
 ### KinesisToDynamoDBProcessor Lambda Function:
 The function requires the following IAM permissions to interact with Kinesis and DynamoDB:
 * __Kinesis__: `GetRecords`, `DescribeStream`, `ListShards` for ClickDataStream.